 During the 2011 blue marlin assessment (Anon.
 2012a) it was noted that catches continued to decline through 2009.
 Over the last 20 years, Antillean artisanal fleets have increased the use of Moored Fish Aggregating Devices (MFADs) to capture pelagic fish.
 Catches of blue marlin caught around MFADs are known to be significant and increasing in some areas, however reports to ICCAT on these catches are incomplete.
 Although historical catches from some Antillean artisanal fleets have been recently included in Task I there still an unknown number of Antillean artisanal fleets that may have unreported catches of blue marlin caught around MFADs.
 It is important that the amount of these catches be documented.
 Recent reports from purse seine fleets in West Africa suggest that blue marlin is more commonly caught with tuna schools associated with FADs than with free tuna schools.
-Task I catches of blue marlin (BUM-Table 1) in 2014 were 1,981 t, compared to 1,352 t reported for 2013.
 Task I catches of blue marlin for 2014 are preliminary.
 Due to the work conducted by the Committee and improved reporting by CPCs the amount of unclassified billfish in the Task I table has been reduced.